Abstract

 Scope and Contents Note

-The MacDonald Ranch Architectural Records contain master plans, architectural drawings, civil drawings, and landscape drawings primarily detailing the community development process of MacDonald Ranch, one of the oldest and most affluent master-planned communities in Clark County, Nevada between 1972 to 2007.
-Included are also drawings for MacDonald Highlands and Green Valley Ranch.
+The MacDonald Ranch Development Records (1972-2010) contain documents, maps, master plans, architectural drawings, civil drawings, and landscape drawings primarily detailing the community development process of MacDonald Ranch, one of the oldest master-planned communities in Henderson, Nevada.
 Master plan drawings include phasing diagrams, land use allocation studies, land surveys, parcel maps, and topographic maps.
 Architectural drawings include overall site plans, commercial building plans, and conceptual sketches.
 Civil drawings include plans detailing street proposals and modifications, water and sewer work, power and electrical work, and slope and drainage analyses.
 Landscape drawings include landscape development plans for community entryways, golf courses, and country clubs.
+Included in the drawings is an early plan of the Green Valley master-planned community.

 Access Note